 In a TWT Setup frame with a TWT Request field that is equal to 1, the Dialog Token field is set to a nonzero value chosen by the transmitting STA to identify the request/response transaction.
 In a TWT Setup frame with a TWT Request field equal to 0 that is sent in response to a TWT Setup frame with a TWT Request field that is equal to 1, the Dialog Token field is set to the value copied from the corresponding received TWT Setup frame with a TWT Request field equal to 1.
 In a TWT Setup frame with a TWT Request field set to 0 that is not sent in response to a TWT Setup frame with a TWT Request field equal to 1, the Dialog Token field is set to 0.

 TG Editor: Insert a new paragraph as follows:

+The TWT element is defined in 9.4.2.199 (TWT element).
+A TWT Setup frame contains only one TWT element unless the Multiple Choice TWT Parameter Support field is equal to 1 in the Extended Capabilities element sent by the receiving STA, in which case two TWT elements are present (see 10.48.9 (Multiple choice TWT parameters) and those elements represent a request for the establishment of a single TWT agreement with a range of TWT parameter values.

 TG Editor: Insert two new paragraphs as follows: